 Products: Their product lines are limited to wall art (canvas prints, posters, prints, framed prints, acrylic, metal and wood prints), home decor (throw pillows, shower curtains, duvet covers, towels), various types of tote bags, beach towels, greeting cards, phone cases and clothing.
 New product types are added sporadically.

-Seller Interface: Very similar to Redbubble, with the user uploading a single image and it being placed on all products, with the ability, in one single page, to move and resize the images online to fit the product.
-You can upload a higher resolution image for a certain product if you want.
+Seller Interface: Very similar to Redbubble, with the user uploading a single image and it being placed on all products.
+You have the ability, in one single page, to move and resize the images online to fit the product.
+You can upload a higher resolution image for an individual product if you want.
 You can also offer originals for sale and image licenses for commercial use.
 The image file is able to be changed even after a product is published.

 Product Statistics: You can see how many times a design has been viewed from your dashboard in the Visitors and Comments section.
+You can also see how many times your image has been “liked”, commented and favorited on each image page.
 Even though you can see your sales in the Accounting section, I do not see that there is a statistic for how many times a particular product or design has sold.
 I guess that is something you have to keep track of on your own.

 Royalty: You can set your own royalty, but they make suggestions.

-Community: You can watch a seller, favorite and leave comments on their works.
+Community: You can watch a seller, favorite, like, and leave comments on their works.
 There are groups you can join and add your work.
 The community page within your account lists the activity of all the people you watch.
 Groups can host contests, and the prize can vary.
+Many groups are very active, and regularly feature artwork on their front page.
+Some groups even feature art on their social media pages or blogs.

 File Size Limits and Types: Maximum file size is 25MB, and they accept PNG and JPG.
 This seems small to me, especially if you want a high resolution image of a very large painting for printing.

 Conclusion: I like Fine Art America.
 I have been a member for about a year now.
-The thing I like the best about them is that they provide the shopping cart plugin for your website.
-This website is geared more towards the fine arts, such as painting and photography.
+I love the sense of community here, and also the many options and flexibility.

 List of all Print-On-Demand Store Review Blog Articles